AdobeDocs/experience-manager-htl.en/help/getting-started.md

   * **true:** Displays the attribute without value (as a Boolean HTML attribute
   * **false:** Removes the attribute altogether.

-Here's an example of how a Boolean expression would allow to control a Boolean HTML attribute:
+Here's an example of how a Boolean expression would allow control of a Boolean HTML attribute:

 ```xml
 <input type="checkbox" checked="${properties.isChecked}"/>